norKI79/PsyBreak/README.md

 # PsyBreak
-PsyBreak is an Arknoid clone inspired by the doof scene.
-It aims to incorporate psychedelic imagery and trance music
+PsyBreak is an Arknoid clone.